-Freedom Steps is a PATH Int'l (Professional Association of Therapeutic Horsemanship) riding program at Fuzzy Faces Refuge, offering private or semi-private riding lessons for people with a variety of special needs.
+Freedom Steps is a PATH Int'l (Professional Association of Therapeutic Horsemanship) riding program at Fuzzy Faces Refuge, offering private or semi-private riding lessons for children and adults with a variety of special needs.
 Our purpose is to provide a therapeutic experience for each rider by combining riding skills with games and activities to enhance strength, balance and maximize potential while having fun!

-Freedom Steps offers Therapeutic Riding from a certified instructor on our 70+ acre FFR property with the goal of restoring a sense of self, renewing quality of life and helping to regain hope for the future.
+Freedom Steps offers Therapeutic Riding from a PATH Int'l certified instructor on our 70+ acre FFR property with the goal of restoring a sense of self, renewing quality of life and helping to regain hope for the future.

 To learn more about this program click here